sksq96/dress-your-pet/wizard.md

-Dress the subject in a wizard costume
+Dress the subject in a hoodie